 Sudha Rai

-Dr. Sudha Rai is former Professor and Head, Department of English, and Dean, Faculty of Arts, University of Rajasthan, Jaipur.
-She has been awarded the Senior Fellowship of the Australia-India Council (2008), Visiting Research Professorship of Paul Valery University, France (2010), and Senior Research Fellowship of the Indian Council of Social Science Research, New Delhi (2013).
-Rai has researched and published in the areas of Diasporic Writing, Postcolonial Literatures, Women’s Writing, Film Studies, Indigenous Australian Literature and Disability Studies.
-Her research thrust is on interpreting and theorizing culturally-specific issues of representation, identity, marginality, exclusion and resistance, voiced in contemporary literatures.
+Former Dean, Faculty of Arts, Head, Dept of English, University of Rajasthan, Jaipur.
+Her international and national research fellowships include the Senior Fellowship of Australia-India Council (2008), Visiting Research Fellowship at Paul Valery University, France (2010) and Senior Research Fellowship of ICSSR (Indian Council of Social Science Research, New Delhi 2013-2015).
+Her publications include V.S.Naipaul: A Study in Expatriate Sensibility and Homeless by Choice: Naipaul, Jhabvala, Rushdie and India.
+She is the co-editor of Films and Feminism: Essays in Indian Cinema.
+She has published in the areas of Diasporic Writing, Postcolonial Literatures, Women’s Writing, Film Studies, Indigenous Australian Literature and Disability Studies, with a main thrust on interpreting and theorizing culture-specific issues of representation, identity, marginality and resistance voiced in contemporary literatures .

 “Sipping the Jasmine Moon: A Conversation with Lakshmi Kannan”, Enter Text, Ed.
 Paula Burnett, Brunel.
 Vol 7, No. 3, University of West London, Winter 2007-2008, London, U.K.